 PRP is a form of regenerative medicine, which is an area of medical care focused on healing your body, rather than treating symptoms.
 It’s a blood product that contains a high concentration of your body’s natural healing powers, including:

 At Sasaki Advanced Aesthetic Medical Center, Dr. Sasaki creates PRP from a sample of your own blood and uses it to enhance your aesthetic treatments.

-Your cells release exosomes to nearby and distant cells to provide the proteins and information they need to repair or replicate.
+Your cells release secretomes to nearby and distant cells to provide the proteins and information they need to repair or replicate.

 As one of the Founding Members and Vice-President-Elect of the Aesthetic Stem Cell Society, Dr. Sasaki and others had the privilege of presenting their findings at the FDA's request on the topics of safety, efficacy, education, and regulation on the stem and stem-like properties of these entities.

-Under federal regulations, PRP and exosomes were initially used to study wound healing problems.
-Dr. Sasaki and other academic plastic surgeons in the world have begun investigations on the safety and efficacy of PRP and exosomes under IRB protocols in the areas of wound healing and aesthetic treatments.
+Under federal regulations, PRP and secretomes were initially used to study wound healing problems.
+Dr. Sasaki and other academic plastic surgeons in the world have begun investigations on the safety and efficacy of PRP and secretomes under IRB protocols in the areas of wound healing and aesthetic treatments.

 After seven years of clinical research as a consultant and investigator, Dr. Sasaki published his results in the areas of skin rejuvenation, fat graft retention, and hair stimulation.

 To further the advancements in this field, Dr. Sasaki adheres to the strict guidelines of the FDA and state regulations for the safety of his patients, providing them with realistic expectations without over-promising results.

 What cosmetic treatments benefit from PRP and secretomes?

 Dr. Sasaki uses PRP for many aesthetic purposes.
 Some of the PRP therapies offered at Sasaki Advanced Aesthetic Medical Center include: